Scalar damping in cosmological phase transitions: Extracting the damping using WallGo

 Parametrically, one expects the friction term to scale as (see eq.~(\ref{eq:OmegaDeltaLocal})) \be \Omega_{\delta,X} \simeq \eta^X_\phi \, \phi^2 \Phi \, , \ee in case the interactions are strong enough to enforce a local response in the plasma.
 In this limit, one can extract the value of $\eta_\phi$ from different particles by determining

 from the numerically determined $\Delta^{00}_X$.
-In the following, we test to what extent this shape in $\phi$ for large couplings is recovered and ultimately determine $\eta^X_{\phi}$ at the value of $\chi$ where $\phi^2 \Phi$ is at a maximum.
+In the remainder of the paper, we refer to this limit, where the Boltzmann equation is dominated by the collision term, and the flow term (i.e. the $p\cdot \partial$-term in eq.~(\ref{eq:Boltzmann})) is negligible as the \emph{local limit}.
+A concrete criterion for its validity using the flow Ansatz is given above eq.~(\ref{eq:localBoltzmann}).
+In the following, we test to what extent this dependence of $\Omega_{\delta,X}$ on $\phi$ is recovered for large couplings and ultimately determine $\eta^X_{\phi}$ at the value of $\chi$ where $\phi^2 \Phi$ is at a maximum.

 For concreteness, we use the Standard Model with an unphysically small Higgs mass $m_H = 34 \, {\rm GeV}$, such that the phase transition is first order.
 To determine $\eta_\phi$ from {\tt WallGo}, we ensure that we are in the local limit by multiplying all collision terms by a a large factor $Q$, i.e. $ C \rightarrow Q C \equiv \hat{ C}_{Q}$.
 Since the obtained friction is inversely proportional to the collision terms, i.e. $ \Omega_{\delta,X} =Q \hat{ \Omega}_{\delta,X}^{Q}$, we obtain a friction term $\hat \eta^X_{\phi,Q}$ related to the real SM friction term as $\eta^X_\phi = Q \hat \eta^X_{\phi, Q}$.
 We choose $Q = 100$ and use a momentum basis size of $N = 11$, a spatial grid size of $M = 50 $ (c.f. eq.~(\ref{eq:Cheby})) and we fix the wall velocity $v_w = 0.1,$\footnote{A fixed wall velocity actually implies that the scalar equation of motion is not solved.
 Still, for a given scalar field profile, the friction is determined consistently, and the scalar damping term is extracted correctly.} to compute the $\eta^X_\phi$ in {\tt WallGo v.1.1.1}.